bgd-labs/aave-capo/how-to.md

 ## 1. Creating an adapter for LST

-Depending on the asset type and data source, three options are possible:
+Depending on the asset type and data source, two options are possible:

 ### Native exchange rate